 The Basics of Becoming a Healthcare Social Worker

-For those researching how to become a Healthcare Social Worker, it may help o know a bit about social work in general first.
+For those researching how to become a Healthcare Social Worker, it may help to know a bit about social work in general first.
 Social workers helps people manage problems in their everyday life.
 They provide assistance to improve the social and psychological functioning of individuals.
 They help clients develop self-improvement plans and adjust to challenges in their life.
 Social Workers may refer clients to community resources and government agencies.
 They also advocate for their clients to ensure they get necessary resources, such as housing and food stamps.
 They may work with children, families, people with disabilities and illnesses, and people with addictions.

-Most entry-level positions require a bachelor’s degree in sociology, social work or psychology.
-Positions in the healthcare area though frequently require a master’s degree in social work (MSW), often from a CSWE accredited MSW program. [iii]
+According to the Bureau of Labor Statistics, most entry-level positions require a bachelor’s degree in sociology, social work or psychology.
+Positions in the healthcare area though frequently require a master’s degree in social work (MSW), often from a CSWE accredited MSW program.

 What Are Hurdles To Becoming A Social Worker?